is-not-cool/registration/README.md

 </p>

 > [!CAUTION]
-> We do not support Vercel or Cloudflare at the moment since we are not on the PSL.

-> [!CAUTION]
 > As of May 3rd, 2026, proxy sites and game sites are no longer allowed.
 Websites made before May 3rd, 2026 are not going to be removed.